daemon1981/mongoose-user-plugin/test-unit.md

 });
 ```

-<a name="user-when-checking-user-password-is-valid-isvaliduserpassword-user-validated-password-is-not-correct"></a>
-#### Password is not correct
-should not valid user password.
+not validating user password if password is not correct.

 ```js
 return User.isValidUserPassword(email, 'badpasswd', function(err, data, msg) {